 At 1031 Exchange Place, this is what we’re here for.
-Our comprehensive 1031 exchange services will take you through the entire process and help you save huge sums, often through pointing out a few things that will make the steps simpler.
+Our comprehensive 1031 exchange services will take you through the entire process and help you save huge sums, often by pointing out a few things that will make the steps simpler.
 Here are a few areas we can offer advice in.

 As the taxpayer selling a relinquished property, you must also be the one to buy the replacement.
 But what if, for instance, your lender requires that you acquire the replacement as a single-asset entity?
 In this case, you would be able to sell your individual property and acquire a replacement as part of an LLC, which is not considered for tax purposes – as long as you are the only member/owner of the LLC in question.